 Rush Lightning Policy

 According to information collected by NOAA (National Oceanic and Atmospheric Administration), Colorado was ranked 3rd for highest lightning deaths from 1990-2003, with 39 deaths occurring during that time period.
 During that same time period, Colorado was also ranked 3rd when weighted for population.
+El Paso County has one of the highest lightning densities in Colorado.
 Because lightning is a big concern, coaches, parents and players need to be aware of appropriate safety procedures.

 The following steps are modified from those recommended by the NCAA and the National Severe Storms Laboratory (NSSL) in the event of lightning or severe storm warning: